-Decarbonisation is the most significant challenge that the shipping industry currently faces.
-There is a clear expectation that the IMO will develop and maintain a firmer stance on regulating the operation of vessels if its own carbon emission targets are to be met.
+Decarbonisation is the most significant challenge that the shipping industry currently faces, as highlighted by the recent COP26 summit in Glasgow with the Clydebank Declaration's commitment to at least six green shipping corridors (available to zero-emissions vessels) by 2025 with more to follow by 2030.
+COP26 also saw momentum built behind the call for a revised IMO target of zero GHG emissions from shipping by 2050, to better align with the Paris Agreement's goal of capping global heating to 1.5°C. There is now a clear expectation upon the IMO to echo this enthusiasm by developing and maintain a firmer stance on regulating the operation of vessels if its own carbon emission targets are to be met.
 Steps must be taken quickly and decisively if this vast environmental challenge is to be solved.
-In addition to IMO-led MARPOL amendments, the IMO is eager for states to collaborate and share as much information and technology as possible to enable the industry to rise to and meet this challenge through voluntary measures, as follows:
+In addition to IMO-led MARPOL amendments, the IMO is eager for states to collaborate and share as much information and technology as possible to enable the industry to rise to and meet this challenge through voluntary measures.
+Such measures that are currently being discussed at the time of writing this text are as follows.